dragan717080/MatrixCalculator/README.md

 # <a name="no-link"></a>React Matrix Calculator

-### Matrix Calculator built with React, TypeScript, Tailwind and Vite.
+### Matrix Calculator built with React, TypeScript, Tailwind, Headless UI and Vite.
 All the basic matrix operations as well as methods for solving systems of simultaneous linear equations are implemented.

 </div>
 &nbsp;&nbsp;&nbsp;&nbsp;